ClevrSolutions/ATS-Documentation/ats-public-documentation/howtos/ht-version-2/setup-local-selenoid-hub.md

 - A machine with the latest versions of **docker** and **docker-compose** installed.
 - Your machine should allow connections from ATS on port 4444.

 ## 2. Install your hub and nodes with Docker-Compose ##

+The following steps describe how to install the hub and nodes with Docker-Compose:
-- Create a folder or directory to place your docker-compose.yml and browser.json files.
+1. Create a folder or directory to place your docker-compose.yml and browser.json files.

 In our example **/docker**

-- Create a folder or directory to place your video files
+2. Create a folder or directory to place your video files

 In our example **/docker/video**

-- Create a browser.json in your folder/directory (/docker)
+3. Create a browser.json in your folder/directory (/docker)

 ```
 {